 Workouts That Don’t Involve HIIT Training (That Are Actually SO Fun)

-As gyms are beginning to reopen around the world, regular workouts are back on the agenda.
-However, after months of little to no exercise (and more quarantine snacking than we’d care to admit), the prospect of an intense HIIT class is just slightly overwhelming – and you’re definitely not alone.
-Instead of charging in, ease yourself back into your fitness routine with a fun workout that’ll get your heart rate pumping without a round of burpees.
+Hands up if every January you make the same resolution to get back into the gym?
+Don’t worry, us too.
+And while it’s always great to want to live a healthier lifestyle, just the idea of a high-intensity workout can be kinda overwhelming.
+So instead of charging in, why not ease yourself back into fitness with a fun workout that’ll get your heart rate pumping without a round of burpees?
 From boxing to aerial yoga, these exercises will get your endorphins flowing and your body moving in a way that actually feels good.
-You can thank us later…
+Thank us later…

-If you feel as if your stress levels have (understandably) spiked this year, it’s the perfect time to pick up boxing.
-While any form of exercise will release mood-bosting endorphins, taking your stress out on a punching bag is incredibly cathartic.
-Boxing is also a great cardio workout, which is ideal if you’re wanting to burn calories without hopping on a treadmill.
-A lot of boxing classes also coordinate the moves to music to help you maintain a consistent tempo.
+Real talk: while any form of exercise will release mood-bosting endorphins, taking your stress out on a punching bag is hella cathartic.
+Boxing is also a great cardio workout, which is ideal if you want to burn calories without hopping on a treadmill.
+Many boxing classes also coordinate the moves to music to help you maintain a consistent tempo.
 However, there are also tons of virtual boxing classes if you can’t or don’t want to go to a gym right now.

 2. Aerial Yoga

-After a discussion among our colleagues, it became clear we were all suffering from back pain thanks to our sofa-WFH setup.
+After a discussion among our colleagues, it became clear we were all suffering from back pain thanks to our 9-5 desk job.
 Our solution?
 An aerial yoga class.
-Not only can it help alleviate back pain, but it can also improve blood circulation, all the while, helping you achieve more advanced yoga poses for a more intense stretch.
+Not only can it help alleviate back pain, but it can also improve blood circulation, all the while helping you achieve more advanced yoga poses for a more intense stretch.
 After 60 minutes in a hammock, our muscles felt stretched and soothed, and we laughed non-stop.
 It’s also a lot easier than it looks, and many classes include guided meditation and breathing exercises, which are great stress relievers.

 Posts You'll Love: